watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 # Design Objectives and Requirements
 ## Objectives

-SRv6 in-network SFC architecture is designed to enhance the capabilities of service provisioning with SFC.

-This architecture for aims the following objectives:
+This architecture is designed to achieve the following objectives:

-* Reducing latency and CAPEX (CAPital EXpenditure).
-   * Reduce network entity and wasting address.
-   * Realize more simple architecture through no longer depending on SFC Proxy for SR-Unaware Functions.
-   * Provide users with additional programmability through abstraction with End.AN.
-* Providing programmability for SRv6 operators to deliver SFC and other network services.
-   * Handle network functions in SRv6 segments, collecting network states, and applying SFCs or TE Policies based on user demand.
-   * Also, this architecture provides programmability including provisioning service function chains, managing SR Policy based on collected LinkState and network metrics, and traffic steering of each flow for applying SFC and SLA assurance.
-   * Comprehensive management of SRv6 networks, including SRv6-aware network functions, SFC, per-flow TE, and network metrics.
-* Ease of Deployment and Complete backward compatibility: leverage the SRv6 ecosystem, including SR forwarding, redundancy, protection, etc.
-   * No additional implementation is required, just a combination of existing protocols.
+* Simplicity
-   * Coexist without disrupting existing SRv6 network services such as TE and VPN.
+   * no SFC Proxies which reduces components such as nodes and address resources.
+   * TE, redundancy, and Fast Re-route (FRR) are achieved by using SRv6, which does not require any additional protocols.
+* Comprehensive Management
+   * centralized controller handles SFC Provisioning and manages link-state and network metrics.
+   * control using standardized protocols.
+   * manages not only SR-aware functions but also SR-unaware functions and other SRv6-TE services.

 ## Requirements
 To achieve these objectives, SRv6 Native SFC is based on several key requirements: